 The Best Peanut Butter Dog Biscuits EVER – According to Sierra

 These peanut butter dog biscuits are Sierra’s favorite and she claims that they’re the best dog biscuits recipe ever.
-Update: 3/21/2020: Our dear Sierra left this world at the age of 14.
-Her months of pain and suffering finally came to an end and we’re now all at peace.
+She’d refuse most any other biscuit that anyone tries to give her.
+She’d sample the other treats then spit it out.
+Update: 3/21/2020: Our dear Sierra left this world at the age of 14 1/2.
+Her final months of pain and suffering finally came to an end and she’s now at peace.
 She had a wonderful life and brought us so much joy and love. xo

 - We lost our dear Dante in May, 2011.
 We love you both so much.
 Thank you for bringing us so much love and joy into our lives.
 We still have Lexi in our lives to continue the love.